 - Aura.
 The phenomenon called aura is best known for its unusual visual symptoms.
 But other sensory, motor and language disturbances can occur.
 About one in four migraine sufferers experiences aura.
 Aura is a phase that typically lasts about up to an hour.

 - Pain.
 Migraine pain itself is often on one side of the head.
 It’s often a throbbing pain and may be accompanied by nausea, vomiting and extreme sensitivity to light and sound.
-The pain phase can last from several to 72 hours.
+The pain phase can last from 4 to 72 hours.

 - Resolution.
 After a migraine, many people experience deep fatigue and general malaise for up to 24 hours.